RoboticsChallenge/Assignment/Log/Readme.md

   - Found bug in simulation that caused hydro dynamics plugin to crash
     - this bug caused all robot transforms to be moved to 0,0,0 in world frame after running a while
     - Bug caused by collision box from center propeller.
 Reworked proppeller collision to be cylinder
+  - Bug noticed causing a natural frequency in sway direction.
+Can be augmented by adding linear drag in sway direction

 ## 16/10/22
   - found and thrashed bug that caused the terrain in sydney_regatta not to spawn.